herbed roasted tomatoes to freeze, with alana chernila

 HOW DO YOU STASH TOMATOES for offseason use?
 Roast them with herbs, then freeze the resulting goodness, says cookbook author Alana Chernila, for a wildly flavorful, versatile staple of year-round cuisine.
-Alana and I will be hosting a daylong garden-to-table workshop celebrating tomatoes and garlic September 6 at my place—and she joined me on radio this week with such recipes and tips to share, and we often teach workshops together (more on upcoming ones below).
+She joined me on radio with such recipes and tips to share, and we often teach workshops together (more on upcoming ones below).

 In 2008, when I was shifting my life from city-dwelling corporate executive to rural dweller, I met Alana Chernila.
 We aren’t close in age—she’s a mother to two young girls—but I recognized in her right away some common essential elements.

 The natural world was the anchor we were both intentionally gravitating back to—and we each were obsessed with having a well-stocked freezer and pantry (or else!).
 We were also both brewing books.
 Alana’s “The Homemade Pantry: 101 Foods You Can Stop Buying and Start Making,” has been lavished with praise from food luminaries including Mollie Katzen.
 She’s about to deliver the manuscript for her second book, “The Homemade Kitchen,” due out in fall 2015.

 It was a 30-year-old farmers’ market in Great Barrington, Massachusetts—near where we both live—that guided Alana to become a cookbook author, actually.
 Alana started working at the Saturday morning market in 2008, a decision that proved transformational.

 I’ll let her tell us about her life-changing moment—and about how she stashes tomatoes and more, from our recent radio conversation (listen in here if you like):